Photojournalism: Decline

 The Golden Age of Photojournalism ended in the 1970s when many photo-magazines ceased publication, most prominently, Life, which ended weekly publication in December 1972.
 They found that they could not compete with other media for advertising revenue to sustain their large circulations and high costs.
 Still, those magazines taught journalism much about the photographic essay and the power of still images.

 However, since the late 1970s, photojournalism and documentary photography have increasingly been accorded a place in art galleries alongside fine art photography.
-Luc Delahaye, Manuel Rivera-Ortiz and the members of VII Photo Agency are among many who regularly exhibit in galleries and museums.
+Luc Delahaye, Manuel Rivera-Ortiz, and the members of VII Photo Agency are among many who regularly exhibit in galleries and museums.

 Professional organizations

 The Danish Union of Press Photographers (Pressefotografforbundet) was the first national organization for newspaper photographers in the world.
-It was founded in 1912 in Copenhagen, Denmark by six press photographers.
+It was founded in 1912 in Copenhagen, Denmark, by six press photographers.
 Today it has over 800 members.

 The National Press Photographers Association (NPPA) was founded in 1946 in the U.S., and has about 10,000 members.
 Others around the world include the British Press Photographers Association (BPPA) founded in 1984, then relaunched in 2003, and now has around 450 members.
 Hong Kong Press Photographers Association (1989), Northern Ireland Press Photographers Association (2000), Pressfotografernas Klubb (Sweden, 1930), and PK — Pressefotografenes Klubb (Norway).

-Magnum Photos was founded in 1947 by Robert Capa, David "Chim" Seymour, Henri Cartier-Bresson, George Rodger, William Vandivert, Rita Vandivert and Maria Eisner, being one of the first photographic cooperatives, owned and administered entirely by its members worldwide.
+Magnum Photos was founded in 1947 by Robert Capa, David "Chim" Seymour, Henri Cartier-Bresson, George Rodger, William Vandivert, Rita Vandivert, and Maria Eisner, being one of the first photographic cooperatives, owned and administered entirely by its members worldwide.

-VII Photo Agency was founded in September 2001 and got its name from the original seven founders, Alexandra Boulat, Ron Haviv, Gary Knight, Antonin Kratochvil, Christopher Morris, James Nachtwey and John Stanmeyer.
+VII Photo Agency was founded in September 2001, and got its name from the original seven founders, Alexandra Boulat, Ron Haviv, Gary Knight, Antonin Kratochvil, Christopher Morris, James Nachtwey, and John Stanmeyer.
 Today it has 30 members, along with a mentor program.

 News organizations and journalism schools run many different awards for photojournalists.
-Since 1968, Pulitzer Prizes have been awarded for the following categories of photojournalism: 'Feature Photography', 'Spot News Photography'.
-Other awards are World Press Photo, Best of Photojournalism, and Pictures of the Year as well as the UK based The Press Photographer's Year.
+Since 1968, Pulitzer Prizes have been awarded for the following categories of photojournalism: 'Feature Photography' and 'Spot News Photography'.
+Other awards are 'World Press Photo', 'Best of Photojournalism', and 'Pictures of the Year', as well as the UK-based 'The Press Photographer's Year'.